Friends, Relationships & Community

 Mencap’s FAQs on relationships and sex and learning disability

-Charity Contact has updated its Growing Up, Sex and Relationships guidefor parents of teenagers.
+Charity Contact has updated its Growing Up, Sex and Relationships guide for parents of teenagers.
 It’s been written specially to support parents of disabled children.

 There’s also an information leaflet written for disabled young people in, or approaching, teenage years.

-Contact A Family’s Preparing for Adulthood factsheet
+Contact A Family’s Preparing for Adulthood webpage

 Sense info pack, for young people aged 14 to 25 who are deafblind or have MSI, to guide them through the transition from school or college to adulthood and the world beyond.